GuruMaps/AndroidManual/03-settings.md

 ### Offline maps

 Vector map source is set by default.
 Once you’ve downloaded it (**internet connection required**), it will be available offline.
-Vector maps are detailed, smooth, fast and provide high quality image rendered in real time on the device.
+Vector maps are detailed, smooth, fast and provide high-quality image rendered in real time on the device.
 It takes up less storage space than raster maps.

-**Note**: you can also use your own maps in .sqlitedb and .mbtiles formats, previously created on computer and then imported into your device.
+**Note**: you can also use your own maps in .sqlitedb and .mbtiles formats, previously created on a computer and then imported into your device.
 Such maps can be viewed offline even when your mobile device has no internet connection.

 ### Online maps